-The fan-out use case is when you determine the destination of a stream based on some information that is only known at runtime.
-In this case, the Router Application can be used to specify how to direct the incoming message to one of N named destinations.
+The fan-out use case is when you determine the destination of a stream based on some information that is known only at runtime.
+In this case, you can use the Router Application to specify how to direct the incoming message to one of N named destinations.

 A nice Video showing Fan-in and Fan-out behavior is also available.